AbdulYahya/Jumanji-game/readme.md

 #### This program is a dice game of chance based on the motion picture _**Jumanji**_.
 Version 1: 20|12|17

-#### By: _**Danyel Murray, Abdul Yahya, Rodnier Borrego, Kyle Tenzeldam, Edgar **_
+#### By: _**Danyel Murray, Abdul Yahya, Rodnier Borrego, Kyle Tenzeldam, Edgar Hernandez**_

 ## Description

 Up to 4 players can compete by rolling the dice and making their way to the end of the 15 space board to win.
 Obstacles along the way, and a randomized dice roll, leave this game completely to chance.
 Once a player reaches the finish, the game ends.

+## Setup/Installment Requirements

+-Open on any browser of your choice

+-Go to this web address: https://ktenzel.github.io/Jumanji-game/ and start a game

+-Or, clone this repository: https://github.com/ktenzel/Jumanji-game.git      and open in browser of choice

 ## Gameplay

 Players may choose a character, enter their name below the avatar, and click _Ready_.
 Once all players have entered the game, Player 1 starts by rolling the dice.
 Players move the same number of spaces as indicated on the dice.
 Each player takes turns rolling the dice until one reaches the finish line.
-Jumanji riddles may interfere with a player's journey, ensuring an fortuitous win!
+Jumanji riddles may interfere with a player's journey, ensuring a fortuitous win!

 ## Specifications